-Public sector residential construction demand is expected to moderate from \$3.6 billion in 2018 to between \$2.5 billion and \$2.9 billion in 2019 following the stabilising of public housing demand.
-Upcoming development of Build-to-Order (BTO) units at Punggol and Tengah new town is likely to dominate the new public housing construction demand in 2019.
-Furthermore, upgrading projects under the Home Improvement Programme (HIP) including the Enhancement for Active Seniors (EASE) and Neighbourhood Renewal Programmes will continue to be implemented at various HDB estates.
+Public residential construction demand is expected to moderate from \$3.4 billion in 2019 to between \$2.8 billion and \$3.2 billion in 2020.
+While the recent new policy measures to ensure affordable and accessible housing to all Singaporeans could lead to higher public housing demand over the next few years, the yearly construction works for the new flats are expected to stay relatively stable due to the well-planned HDB's Building Programme that caters for any potential increase in advance.
+Furthermore, upgrading projects under the Home Improvement Programme (HIP) including the Enhancement for Active Seniors (EASE) and Neighbourhood Renewal Programme to rejuvenate various HDB estates are anticipated to remain high in volume in 2020.